-Hi and thanks for joining us today for Episode 2 of Property Management Q&A with Sam Price from Templeton Property.
+Hi and thanks for joining us today for Property Management Q&A with Sam Price from Templeton Property.
 The question we’ll be answering today is “Can tenants of my investment property be charged for water consumption?”.
 The answer is yes – sometimes.

 How you decide whether you can charge tenant water consumption/water usage is, first of all to work out if the property is individually metered.
 To do that, you get the Urban Utilities Invoice, flip it over to the back and have a look at the top section that says ‘Your Metre Readings’.
 If there’s two water metre readings there and it explicitly states the consumption for those two water metre readings, then the property is individually metered.